New Year's Revolution (2007): Aftermath

 The feud between Kenny Dykstra and Ric Flair continued.
 As a reward for defeating Flair at New Year's Revolution, Coachman booked Dykstra in a match with Hardy for his WWE Intercontinental Championship.
 Flair interfered and performed a low blow to Dykstra, allowing Hardy to win.
 On the following Raw, Flair defeated Dykstra in a rematch, ending their rivalry.
 The feuds between Carlito and Chris Masters, and Mickie James and Victoria also ended after Carlito and James won subsequent rematches, and they began to feud with Ric Flair and Melina respectively.
 The match between Donald Trump and Rosie O'Donnell was actually a parody match, with talent from WWE's developmental territories portraying the characters.
 This was the early stage of a major feud between Donald Trump and Vince McMahon, which would go on to WrestleMania.

 The 2007 New Year's Revolution would be the final New Year's Revolution event held as a PPV.
 The PPV event was discontinued as WWE reduced the number of PPVs per year after they had discontinued brand-exclusive PPVs following WrestleMania 23 in April 2007.
 In January 2020, however, after 13 years since this 2007 PPV, WWE revived the New Year's Revolution name for a series of WWE Live shows called the New Year's Revolution Tour, which were held as supershows, featuring wrestlers from both Raw and SmackDown.
 The nine-show tour began on January 4 and ran until February 16.
 The ninth and final show was originally scheduled for March 15, but that final date had to be canceled due to the onset of the COVID-19 pandemic just a few days beforehand.
 The pandemic caused WWE to suspend its live touring schedule until July 2021, thus a New Year's Revolution Tour was not held in 2021.
 While not part of the New Year's Revolution chronology, WWE reintroduced a New Year's-themed PPV event, which was held on January 1, 2022, called Day 1.
 Unlike New Year's Revolution, Day 1 took place on New Year's Day itself.

+During the December 22, 2023, episode of SmackDown, it was announced that the New Year's Revolution name had been revived again for a television special episode of SmackDown titled SmackDown: New Year's Revolution, which aired on January 5, 2024.